TNM: stands for Total Network Monitor and represents its name and trademark.

 |File sensors||NetBIOS and SMB protocols, open TCP ports 139 and 445|

-Моnitor is a combination of a specific sensor with its parameters, a list of actions that are executed according to the results of the sensor check, and authorization credentials for some types of sensors.
+A Моnitor is a combination of a specific sensor with its parameters, of a list of actions that are executed according to the results of the sensor check, and of authorization credentials for certain kinds of sensors.

 Network monitoring includes management of all project monitors and logging of their operations.
-Monitor operations consist of the execution of sensor checks at certain time intervals and of the execution of actions according to the conditions and check results.
-Logging is carried out according to executed sensor checks and actions.
+Monitor operation consists of the execution of sensor checks at certain time intervals and of the execution of actions according to the conditions and check results.
+Every sensor check or action is logged.

 There are some rare problems in operation of TCP sensors.
-For the moment they are under examination and debugging process.
+At the moment they are under examination and debugging process.
 The problems are related to large numbers of monitors deploying TCP sensor checks.

 Encrypted passwords (for authorization in computers or services) are stored in the monitoring project file.
 Symmetrical proprietary block cipher is deployed in the program.